 The area celebrated the arrival of the first water from Lake Henshaw on February 27, 1926.
 Following the arrival of water, crops of all kinds were planted in increasing numbers, and the Vista area became known as the "Avocado Capital of the World," with six avocado packing houses in the area.

 Drought conditions and population growth eventually caused the District to look for other sources of water.
-On February 16, 1954, VID became a member of the San Diego County Water Authority to take advantage of water imported from the Colorado River and Northern California.
+On February 16, 1954, The District became a member of the San Diego County Water Authority to take advantage of water imported from the Colorado River and Northern California.

 The year 1955 saw a breakthrough in this agricultural community, when the first city-type, mass-built subdivisions were started.
 The year 1955 also was the beginning of the decline of Vista as an avocado producing and packing center.
 This was due primarily to the collapse of the price structure (and the drought), which would continue well into the 1960's.
 Many groves were split into parcels, and the building of homes on these parcels and in subdivisions continued throughout this period.

-Today, the Vista Irrigation District serves over 28,400 accounts, the majority of which are residential, and a population of more than 129,000.
-A total of 14,375 acre feet, or nearly 4.7 billion gallons, of water was distributed and sold within the district in 2015-2016.
-Of that amount, 70% was distributed for residential use, 12% for industrial and commercial, 10% for landscape irrigation, 6% for agriculture and 2% for governmental use.
+Today, Vista Irrigation District serves roughly 29,000 accounts, the majority of which are residential, and a population of roughly 134,000.
+A total of 16,444 acre feet, or over 5.4 billion gallons, of water was distributed and sold within the District in 2021-2022.
+Of that amount, 71% was distributed for residential use, 11% for industrial and commercial, 12% for landscape irrigation, 4% for agriculture and 2% for governmental use.